Forests offer us inspiration and a connection to the land – one that renews us and often reminds us we have put in a day’s good work.

 Owning a forest can be a source of beauty, relaxation, recreation, and income for you and your family.
 There are many simple things that you can do to make your forest a better place to visit, attract more wildlife, and contribute to its upkeep.

-Join us and start your stewardship journey with guidance from regional specialists as well as other woodland owners.
+Join us and start your stewardship journey with guidance from regional specialists and fellow woodland owners.

 We are offering educational resources and technical assistance.
 Workshops will provide concrete skills such as tree and plant identification, information on the stages of forest development, tools for mapping forest resources, and considerations for local tax programs.
 Learn tried-and-true strategies for enhancing wildlife habitat and helping over-crowded stands, and the pros’ tips for managing timber sales.
 The goal of these classes is to empower you on your journey as you fulfill the ecological potential and economic value of your forest.